tsunyoku/Asahi/README.md

 ```

 You can find the database structure in ext/db.sql, you may want to import that before you advance.
 (Note: we use postgresql not mysql!
 You will also need to edit the sql file for use with your postgre user)
-I will sadly not provide support with postgre setup as I still don't even understand it myself, lol.

 Now, edit your nginx config (found in ext/nginx.conf), here we will generate the certificate for your nginx config and reload:
 ```bash